By Dr. Perry, PhD

 1. YOU are number one

-The first thing you must realize is that you must be number one in your life.
-You must take care of yourself mentally and physically as well or better than you take care of anyone else.
+The first thing you must realize is that you are the most important person in your life.
+You must be your number one.
+It is imperative that you take care of yourself mentally and physically as well or better than you take care of anyone else.
 Imagine yourself in the driver’s seat of a very large car.
-In the car is everyone you care for in one capacity or another.
-In order to take care of everyone in that car, it is imperative that you first take care of yourself.
-The journey of life is long and there will be many passengers on your journey.
-You cannot fall asleep at the steering wheel.
-You will need to be healthy and alert for whatever may appear on the road.
-Now take a moment and write down your needs.
-What are the habits you need to implement for you to perform at your optimum level?
+In the car is everyone you care for in one way or another.
+In order to take care of everyone in this car, it is vital that you first take care of yourself.
+The journey of life is long and there will be many passengers accompanying you.
+You cannot fall asleep at the wheel.
+You need to be healthy and alert for any unexpected turns and events that may appear on the route.
+You need to ask yourself what habits do you need to implement to perform at your optimum level and make the appropriate changes.

 2. Take an inventory of your physical health